 Let’s say you find yourself in a violent situation on the streets, where you have to defend yourself.
 Most violent alterations begin on the feet, with people usually going for a grab or headlock instead of striking directly.
 No matter if it’s grabbing or striking, BJJ’s strengths are on the ground.
 With this in mind, the fight needs to get to the ground before controlling the opponent and ultimately, finishing them.
 Here’s one way to do it:

-Taking It Down: The Double Leg
+Taking The Fight To The Ground: The Double Leg

 The double leg takedown is a tried and tested move that works in different environments.
 From wrestling mats, through BJJ academies to MMA cages, and in turn, the street.
 Undoubtedly effective, the double leg is as safe a move as possible to take a street fight to the ground.
 Whether it is strikes or grabs that you’re countering, the level change is going to take most people by surprise.